ResearchComputing/Documentation/Loading-Modules.md

 Loading a module will set or modify a user’s environment variables.
 Additionally, modules will enable access to the software package provided by that module.

-The `module` command has a variety of sub-commands, outlined in the table below.
-You may shorten the command to `ml`, but the shortened command may require specialized syntax.
 - Loading modules in Slurm jobs
     + Load modules in your job script
          * Do this if an application running in a Slurm job needs access to any module-provided software packages
 + In script, place module load commands
     * After #SBATCH directives
       Before the actual executable is called

+## Table of Sub-Commands
+The `module` command has a variety of sub-commands, outlined in the table below.
+You may shorten the command to `ml`, but the shortened command may require specialized syntax.

 Command                 | Shortened Command            | Description  | Example |
 ----------------------- | ---------------------------- | ------------ | --------|